Mary Ellen Fray, Sophomore at State Teacher’s College (James Madison University), Harrisonburg, VA, 1926.

 Mary E. Fray

-A funeral service will be held at Hebron Lutheran Church on Friday, January 31, at 11 a.m. with the Rev. James Baseler officiating.
-Internment in the church cemetery.
+Funeral services will be held at 11 a.m.
+Friday, Jan.
+31, in Hebron Lutheran Church with the Rev. James Baseler officiating.
+Interment will be in the church cemetery.

-The family will receive friends at the home of John Fray, Madison, on Thursday evening from 7 to 9 p.m.
+The family will receive friends from 7 to 9 p.m Thursday at the home of John Fray, Madison.

 Memorial contributions may be made to Hebron Lutheran Church, Madison County Volunteer Fire Department or Madison County Rescue Squad.

-Clore Funeral Home, Inc., Culpeper, is in charge of arrangements.
+Clore Funeral Home, Inc., 415 S. Main St, Culpeper, is in charge of arrangements.